 MY CLEANSE PLAN

 Before I conceived my son, I concentrated on a high-fat, high-protein meal plan.
 It supported my gut and healed a condition that I struggled with called SIBO.
 This felt like the right kind of food plan for me to do again.

 As before, this is a high-fat, high-protein diet.
-I stay away from sugar, gluten, and alcohol (obviously, as I’ve been sober for 15 years).
+I stay away from sugar, gluten, and alcohol (obviously, as I’ve been sober since 2005).
 And I focus on detoxification through weekly saunas, daily exercise, and dry brushing.
 I also try to drink 60 ounces of water a day, with added electrolytes, the key ingredient for hydration.